Methodology

 Higher Education (HE)

-HESA collects information about HE students within UK HEPs and at alternative providers (AP).
+Jisc collects information about HE students within UK HEPs and at alternative providers (AP) via the HESA records.
 Further information can be found on the HESA website (opens in a new tab).

 The data collected include enrolment numbers, qualifiers and destinations of qualifiers.
 This includes students who are registered at HEPs but taught in Further Education Colleges (FECs) through a franchise arrangement.

-Information about students who register directly on HE courses at FECs comes from the Individualised Learner Record in England, the Scottish Funding Council, the Welsh Government and the Northern Ireland Department for the Economy.
+Information about students who register directly on HE courses at FECs comes from the Individualised Learner Record in England, the Scottish Funding Council, the HESA student record in Wales and the Northern Ireland Department for the Economy.
 HESA also collect information on academic and non-academic staff in UK HE providers via the HESA Staff Record.

 Learners that are funded by the Education and Skills Funding Agency (ESFA), including apprentices and recipients of advanced learner loans, are excluded to avoid double reporting with further education.
 The methodology for removing double counting was improved in 2020/21, resulting in smaller counts of HE students in FE providers in England.